VanLang3/cloud-security-monitoring/README.md

 - Enabled IAM Identity Center
 - Created test user, group, and permission set
 - Assigned AdministratorAccess to an AWS account
-- Identified `CreateAccountAssignment` as the key privilege escalation event
+- Identified `CreateAccountAssignment` as the key privilege escalation event in the CloudTrail event history

 ## Next Steps
 - Parse CloudTrail JSON logs using Python